 The big providers have a scale.
-They can accommodate large projects and should be able to allow fast deployments on new computing capacity in short period of time.
+They can accommodate large projects and should be able to allow fast deployments on new computing capacity in a short time.

-Network connectivity is another thing which is expected to work good for a client of a large Web hosting or Cloud service provider.
-Such companies usually host they infrastructure in large IT facilities and.or in data centers close to the major Internet traffic hubs and peering points.
+Network connectivity is another thing that is expected to work well for a client of a large Web hosting or Cloud service provider.
+Such companies usually host their infrastructure in large IT facilities or data centers close to the major Internet traffic hubs and peering points.

 What The Big Brands Aren’t Good In?

 Inflexibility is one thing that clients must worry about when they are going with any large or corporate provider.
-Any change on the service, contract amendments, extensions or cancelations are always difficult and usually come with additional charges.
-Just imagine that you need an ISP to activate an IPv6 session on your physical dedicated internet port which is already configured and in use for IPV6 Internet traffic.
-You’d be asked to pay both for setup and a monthly reccuring fee for that, if you use any of the large ISPs.
-It would be totally different if you buy from a small carrier.
+Any change on the service, contract amendments, extensions, or cancelations are always difficult and usually, come with additional charges.
+Just imagine that you need an ISP to activate an IPv6 session on your physically dedicated internet port which is already configured and in use for IPv6 Internet traffic.
+You’d be asked to pay both for setup and a monthly recurring fee for that if you use any of the large ISPs.
+It would be different if you buy from a small carrier.